Using Agents and Tools

 @full_stack_dev

+The plugin enables tools to be grouped together.
 The @full_stack_dev agent is a combination of the @cmd_runner, @editor and @files tools.

 Useful Tips